xiph/flac/man/flac.md

 	with an error if no such non-audio chunks are found.

 `flac -d -F abc.flac`
-:	Decode abc.flac to abc.wav and don't abort if errors are found
+:	Decode abc.flac to abc.wav and don't abort if errors are found.
-	(useful for recovering as much as possible from corrupted files).
+	This is potentially useful for recovering as much as possible from a corrupted file.
+	Note: Be careful about trying to "repair" files this way.
+Often it will only conceal an error, and not play any subjectively "better" than the corrupted file.
+It is a good idea to at least keep it, and possibly try several decoders, including the one that generated the file, and hear if one has less detrimental audible errors than another.
+Make sure output volume is limited, as corrupted audio can generate loud noises.

 # OPTIONS

 A summary of options is included below.
-For a complete description, see the HTML documentation.
 Several of the options can be negated, see the **Negative options** section below.

 ## GENERAL OPTIONS